arshiahsn/XMLParser/README.md

 # XMLParser
 A simple XML Parser using Java reflection.
-This piece of code converts an XML file to Java objects.
+This piece of code creates Java Classes out of XML files and converts them to objects of that class.